timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/more-factors.md

 #### Factor 5: Build, release, run
 The **fifth factor** calls for the **strict separation between the build, release, and run stages**.
-For this workshop, an open-source solution called [Cartographer](https://cartographer.sh) is used for the automation of the path to production, that is designed to **fulfill this best-practice**.
+For this workshop, an open-source solution called [Cartographer](https://cartographer.sh) is used for the automation of the path to production, that is designed to **fulfill this best practice**.

 #### Factor 7: Port binding

 A note regarding the seventh factor that **services need to be exposed for external or inter-service access with well-defined ports**.

-[Spring Cloud's Registry interface](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#discovery-client) solves this problem and provides client-side libraries for **service registry implementations such as Consul, Zookeeper, Eureka plus Kubernetes**.
+[Spring Cloud's Registry interface](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#discovery-client) solves this problem and provides client-side libraries for **service registry implementations such as Consul, Zookeeper, Eureka, plus Kubernetes**.

-In Kubernetes, each service can interface with another service by using its service name, which is **resolved by Kubernetes DNS support and the benefit of the Spring Cloud's Registry interface is limited**.
+In Kubernetes, each service can interface with another service by using its service name, which is **resolved by Kubernetes DNS support, and the benefit of the Spring Cloud's Registry interface is limited**.

 **Due to even more capabilities like proper load balancing, we decided to use the Ingress Controller Contour as a solution for the factor**.